apg-intel/ipv6tools/README.md

 # IPv6 Validation Toolkit

-The IPv6 Validation Toolkit is a framework containing a set of modules used to test and validate a network of IPv6-capable devices.
+The IPv6 framework is a robust set of modules and plugins that allow a user to audit an IPv6 enabled network.
+The built-in modules support enumeration of IPv6 features such as ICMPv6 and Multicast Listener Discovery (MLD).
+In addition, the framework also supports enumeration of Upper Layer Protocols (ULP) such as multicast DNS (mDNS) and Link-Local Multicast Name Resolution (LLMNR).
+Users can easily expand the capability of the framework by creating plugins and modules in the Python language.

 * [Requirements](#requirements)
 * [Installation](#installation)